 Places, which are marked with small stamp symbols in the sketches, their names are written in the frames serving for the verification.
 The exact description of the places of the stamps is located on the http://www.kektura.hu website.

-The fulfilment of the National Blue Trail is allowed only on foot, from age of six, walk in any directions, divided in any amount of sections.
+The fulfilment of the National Blue Trail is allowed only on foot, from age of six, walk in any directions, divided into any amount of sections.
 The duration of the hike is not limited.

 Validation of fulfilment

-The participants have to validate the fulfilment in the original validation booklet released by the MTSZ by stamping and dating every frame.
+The participants have to validate the fulfilment in the original validation hiking log released by the MTSZ by stamping and dating every frame.
 The name of the frames and the text of the stamps, which have unique names and pictures, must be the same with the name of every frame.
 If this is not possible for any reason, you can validate the completion of the involved section (editor: and the reach of the checkpoint) by the methods written in the FAQ.

 Record of the performers

 The MTSZ has been keeping a record from the performers of the National Blue Trail since 1961.
-The MTSZ displays the hikers’ name, births place and date of successful perform on the official website of the National Blue Trail (http://www.kektura.hu).
+The MTSZ displays the hikers’ name, births place and date of successful performance on the official website of the National Blue Trail (http://www.kektura.hu).
 If you consent to display your data in the record, take a statement at the takeover of the badge, please!

 Badge of the National Blue Trail

 Every validated performer is entitled to wear the free, numbered badge of the National Blue Trail.
-The buttonhole badge, which has similar shape, but smaller and does not have numbering, purchasable only one time.
+The buttonhole badge, which has a similar shape, but smaller and does not have numbering, purchasable only one time.
 Badges are issued by the MTSZ.

-Those hikers between age of six and fourteen, who performs minimum 50 km on the trail of a county section with justification, can get the county section badge, too (editor: the distance is counted among the checking points, where the hikers collected the stamps).
+Those hikers between the age of six and fourteen, who performs minimum 50 km on the trail of a county section with justification, can get the county section badge, too (editor: the distance is counted among the checking points, where the hikers collected the stamps).